 4 of Wands

 4 of Wands: Harmony, joy, celebration.
 Creative energy flowing, solid foundations to build upon, a clear and beautiful vision of all that is ahead.
 Measurable progress.
-Being grounded in our work, knowing that we are on a solid path, understanding what we are to do next.
+Being grounded in our work, knowing that we are on a solid path, and understanding what we are to do next.

 5 of Wands

 5 of Wands: Complications, loss of direction, a sense of internal or external friction.
-Energy being pulled in too many different places, and uncertainty about where we are in the process.
+Energy is being pulled in too many different places, and uncertainty about where we are in the process.
 Creating conflict to distract ourselves from the bigger work.
 Struggling to find our way.

 6 of Wands